EdoGi/Inception/README.md

  > Note: If you're using Docker Desktop, make sure it's running and the Docker daemon is operational.

+3. **Update Volume Paths:** Before proceeding, open the `./srcs/docker-compose.yml` file and locate all occurrences of volume paths.
+Replace these paths with actual paths that exist on your machine and to which you have write access.
+Additionally, open the `Makefile` and do the same for any volume paths mentioned there.

-3. **Start the Project:** Run the following Makefile command to create the required data directories, set appropriate permissions, build the Docker images, and start the Docker services:
+4. **Start the Project:** Run the following Makefile command to create the required data directories, set appropriate permissions, build the Docker images, and start the Docker services:

     ```bash
     make all